vackosar/vackosar.github.io/_drafts/2022-05-14-neural-compression.md

 - [TRACE](https://dl.acm.org/doi/pdf/10.1145/3485447.3511987) is 1-layer transformer compression
 - 3x speedup with competitive compression with NNCP, but still 1000x slower than GZip
 - vocabulary is 256 bytes, 4 consecutive embeddings concatenated before input
-- result below achieved on GPU
+- result below achieved on GPU - not practical for most applications

 ![TRACE NNCP compression performance](/images/trace-nncp-compression-ratio-and-speed-comparison.png)

+## Deep Neural Network Lossless Compression Applications
+- as of 2022-05 seems unpractical - slow, small compression improvement
+  - could be practical as a side effect of other computation
+- note that lossy compression of images and video seem more likely applied
+- you can get more overview of the field [this paper](https://arxiv.org/pdf/2202.06533.pdf)